 If one was to single out a specific brand or entity that paved way for entrepreneurship in India, it would be Zoho.
 Then known as AdventNet.inc, Zoho offers productive tools (Document processing, etc.).
 It began in 1996 and amplified the "startup" trend in India.

 Here is a list of some Indian cities that are providing startups and initiatives to the pedestal to grow and make name for themselves.
 With penetration of more international tech giants, most of these cities are changing into the IT hubs of India.

 Startup Hubs in India-

-The IT hub and startup capital of India, Bengaluru, has been the womb to big shots like Ola and Flipkart.
+Bengaluru, the city which is called the startup capital of india .
+Bengaluru has been the womb to big shots like Ola and Flipkart.
 The city houses various technical and analytical firms, an enticement for budding and established entrepreneurs.
 Rightly christened as the Silicon Valley of India, Bangalore is the perfect amalgamation of corporate lifestyle and vibrant social life.
 Home to the country’s top technical and managerial institutions (IIM, Bangalore and IISC) and a strong industry connect, there's no shortage of opportunities in this city.
 It is known as the best city for startups in India.

 Even freelancers across the country have an inclination towards working out of Bangalore; such is the lure of the city.
 Other countries are becoming cognizant of the the strategic significance of this south Indian city—large organizations are adamant on having at least one of their offices in Bangalore.
 This creates an extensive network highly beneficial to ventures and initiatives seeking support and guidance.
 On the other hand, startups based out of Bangalore are expanding their operations and services beyond India.
 With the city in dire need of renovation and re-modelling (lack of space and water issues being some reasons for worry), the inevitable transformation of Bengaluru will open up new avenues for entrepreneurs.